-MBNMS and MBARI scientists aboard the R/V Western Flyer to study a lost shipping container.
+The gastropod (Neptunea amianta) crawling atop a shipping container.
 In 2004, the ship Med Taipei, lost 15 shipping containers just outside of Monterey Bay.
 Later that same year, MBARI discovered one of these containers resting on the seafloor at 1280 meters below the surface.
 From March 8-10, 2011, MBNMS and MBARI scientists revisited this shipping container to document its condition and collect sediment cores and organisms for further study.

 - Bottom trawling: This practice is widely believed to have negative impacts on benthic habitats, such as modification of the substrate, disturbance of soft-bottom communities and removal of non-target fish species.
 The structure of entire seafloor communities is at risk from this fishery practice.
 Currently, there is an incomplete picture about the extent of these impacts in the sanctuary, but the use of trawl gear is an ongoing source of concern.

 - Nonsustainable fishing: In June 2006, the Pacific Fishery Management Council and NOAA Fisheries closed large portions of the continental slope to trawling in order to protect essential fish habitat (EFH) for groundfishes.
 In addition, closures called Trawl Rockfish Conservation Areas (RCAs; from 183 to 274 meters' depth in the Monterey Bay National Marine Sanctuary) have been established to minimize the bycatch of overfished rockfishes.
 RCA boundaries, however, may change during the year.
 Trawling is not allowed in state waters.